natsu-anon/STOWAWAY/README.md

 >
 > -Upton Sinclar in **The Profits of Religion**

-1. Navigate through all servers & channels available to the bot
+1. **DYNAMIC UPDATES**
-2. nicknames
+2. More PGP features
-3. **UPDATE REMINDERS**
+   - session keys (psuedo-dm)
-4. WASM
+   - see who has signed whose keys for a "web of trust"
-5. option to display nickname associated w/ key
+3. User customziation
-6. password encrypted private key?
+   - keybinds
-7. Handshake protocol performed through DM's (can bots DM each other?)
+   - colors
-8. More PGP features (key + message signing & key revoking)
+4. bots change their nicknames on a server (haha, yes I sneakily updated the bot invite link with proper permissions already)
-9. See who's signed whose keys for a "web of trust".
+5. WASM
-10. Humans dm the bot `about` to find out more w/ link to repo
+6. ~~Handshake protocol performed through DM's (can bots DM each other?)~~ bots CANNOT direct message :(

 And in general I need to check out v8 options to see what'd I should bake into the executables